-Agreement.
-Employee will not rely on the Company, but will turn to independent professionals if taxes due for any of the payments made under this Agreement are solely the responsibility of Employee.
+Payment and Bonus Payment set forth in this Agreement if it were not for Employee's agreement that Employer is not making taxes or whether taxes are due for any payment set forth in this Agreement.
+Employee will not rely on the Company, but will turn to independent professionals if Employee has any doubts or questions, or needs any assistance regarding Employee's taxes.
+All taxes due for any of the payments made under this Agreement are solely the responsibility of Employee.
 The Company is not liable to reimburse Employee for any portion of his/her taxes, any penalties or interest Employee may have to pay, or any attorneys' fees, costs or other expenses associated with any such tax.